Welcome to Part 1 of the ‘Spring Clean Your Life Series.’ In part 1,we talk all about how to get your priorities straight.

 That definition is the very basis for knowing if we have our priorities in order, or if there are some major adjustments that need to happen.

-If we’re giving something attention before competing alternatives, that really must mean that that thing is a true priority.
-On the other hand, if we say something is a priority, but then only focus on it if/when we have time… well, that’s pretty telling, and it does NOT match the definition at all.
+If we’re giving something attention before competing alternatives, that must actually mean that that thing is a true priority.
+On the other hand, if we say something is a priority, but then only focus on it if/when we have time… well, that’s pretty telling, and it does NOT match the definition of a priority at all.

 Like I said, this is something I was guilty of for a long time.
 Truthfully, I still struggle with this.
 That’s the thing about people.
-We’re often bent towards comfort, convenience, and serving our own selfish motivations rather than the things we’re called to serve through focusing on our priorities.
+We’re often bent towards comfort, convenience, and serving our own selfish motivations rather than the things we’re called to do through focusing on our own (often skewed) priorities.

 When we have our priorities straight, the things that we say are important will match up to the things that we do.